 *Such applicants may submit a letter from the institution's registrar or principal indicating the language of instruction at the institution was English or that the program was taught in English.
 Also acceptable is a credentials evaluation report from an approved education credentials evaluation agency indicating the language of instruction at the institution was English or the program was taught in English.

-**International applicants requiring an I-20 may not take DeVry-administered ESL tests.
+**International applicants requiring an I-20 form may not take DeVry-administered ESL tests.

 Home-schooled applicants and applicants who attended high schools not recognized by DeVry must provide either of the following:

 See additional specific admission requirements in the academic catalog.